Organic nuclear reactor: Major experiments

 The first complete organically cooled and moderated reactor design was the Organic Moderated Reactor Experiment (OMRE), which began construction at the Idaho National Laboratory in 1955 and went critical in 1957.
-This used Santowax (a terphenyl) for coolant and moderation and operation was generally acceptable.
+This used biphenyl and Santowax (commercial name of an isomeric mixture of terphenyl) for coolant and moderation and operation was generally acceptable.
 The reactor was a very low-energy design, producing 15 MW thermal, and operated for only a short period between 1957 and 1963.
 During this time the core was rebuilt three times to test different fuels, coolants and operating conditions from 260 to 370 C. It was planned that a larger 40 MW design, the terphenyl-cooled Experimental Organic Cooled Reactor (EOCR), would take over from the OMRE.
 It began construction at Idaho in 1962, but was never loaded with fuel when the AEC shifted their focus mostly to light water reactors.

 The next major reactor was a commercial prototype built as a private/public venture, the Piqua Nuclear Generating Station, which began construction in 1963 at Piqua, Ohio.
 This used the same Santowax coolant as the original OMRE, but was as large as the EOCR, producing 45 MW thermal and 15 MW electrical.
 It ran on 1.5% enriched fuel formed into annular tubes that were clad in finned aluminum casings.
 It ran only for a short time until 1966, when it was shut down due to films building up on the fuel cladding, formed from radiation degraded coolant.

 The most powerful ONR was the Canadian 60 MW thermal WR-1.
 It began construction at the newly formed Whiteshell Laboratories in Manitoba in 1965 and went critical late that year.
 WR-1 used heavy water as the moderator and terphenyls as the coolant, and did not suffer from the problems with coolant breakdown seen in the US designs.
 It operated until 1985, by which time AECL had standardized on using heavy water for both the moderator and the coolant, and the organic cooled design was no longer being considered for development.

 Although various European nations did development work on organic reactor designs, only the Soviet Union built one.
 Work on the 5 MW thermal Arbus NPS began in Melekess, Russia in 1963 and it ran until 1979.
 It produced a maximum of 750 kW of electricity.
 In 1979 it was rebuilt as the AST-1, this time to deliver 12 MW of process heat instead of electrical power.
 It ran in this form until 1988.